 How much does it cost?

-- SSAH and OAP funds can be put towards this program
+- SSAH and OAP funds can be put toward this program

 What kind of content is covered?